Questions That Always Puzzle People

 How do you get clothes, or other necessary things?

-In the beginning of my journey on a few occasions when I was offered pieces of clothes that I needed at that moment.
-One man in Norway who was particularly fascinated by me took me to various shops and bought me a pair of boots, leggings, t-shirts.
+In the beginning of my journey on a few occasions people offered pieces of clothes.
+One man in Norway who was particularly fascinated by me, took me to various shops and bought me everything that I needed at the time.

 On another occasion my host in Montenegro gave me his sister’s old laptop for she did not need it anymore.

 With time my financial situation improved and if I have enough money, I buy things that I need.
-Usually I get things that are of high quality, so they last long and serve me well in different weather conditions.
+I aim to get things that are of high quality, so they last long and serve me well in different weather conditions.

 What does your family think about your journey?

 I do not have a family, but it barely matters in relation to my journey.
-I would not perceive existence of a family as a limiting factor.
+I do not perceive existence of a family as a limiting factor.

 What do you do if you get sick?

 I have never been as healthy and physically fit as I am now.
-Since I do not have similar daily distractions as most people do, I have more time and energy to care for my health on regular basis.
 I generally eat healthy, my weight is always optimal, I am physically active.
 So, I am rarely ill, and if I am, I find a situation for myself when I can rest for longer period of time.

-Once in Serbia I needed a minor assistance, and I was fortunate enough to be hosted by a pharmacist whose suggestion of a medicine worked perfectly.
+Once in Serbia I needed a minor assistance, and I was fortunate enough to be hosted by a pharmacist who suggested me a medicine that worked perfectly.

 A few times when I had to go to Georgia, I was able to check my health and address issues that I had, or run general tests.